 When I saw this work from Khalilah Hall, I knew it had to be shared!

 Khalilah is one of the wildly talented photographers I know.
-She takes her heart and soul into each and every session, making personal connections with her clients, and leaving the session with photos of both the big picture and the details everyone else in the room likely overlooks.
-I highly recommend following her on social media, because her work is growing incredibly fast and will inspire the hell out of you!
+She takes her heart + soul into her work, makes personal connections with her clients, and makes photos of both the big picture and the details everyone else in the room likely overlooks.
+I highly recommend following her on social media!

-Here’s what Khalilah had to say about the session:
+Here’s what Khalilah had to say about this story:

-The thing I went away with most from this session was to be present.
+My takeaway from this experience was to be present.
 It’s not about me.
-If I’m focused on the family and have done the research I’ll be able to get the images that matter to them.
+If I’m focused on the family and have done the research, I’ll be able to get the images that matter to them.
 That’s really the goal anyway, right?

 About Khalilah Hall:

 Khalilah is a documentary family photographer, specializing in families with young children.
 Khalilah’s work is filled with emotion and connection.
 Typically creating black and white images that focus on the moment.
 Having been in business for nearly a year, she has created a fun and emotional experience for her clients.
 Helping them see the importance of capturing these fleeting moments.